Jatamansi Root — Hermetica Encyclopedia

 GroupRoot/Rhizome

-Primary KeywordJatamansi Root benefits
+Primary Keywordjatamansi root benefits

-Reduces anxiety and stress by modulating neurotransmitter activity and stress response pathways.
+stress by modulating neurotransmitter activity and stress response pathways.

-Improves sleep quality by promoting relaxation and regulating sleep-wake cycles
+by promoting relaxation and regulating sleep-wake cycles.

-Supports cognitive function, including memory and learning, through neuroprotective effects.
+including memory and learning, through neuroprotective effects.

-Protects against neurodegeneration by reducing oxidative stress and inflammation in the brain.
+by reducing oxidative stress and inflammation in the brain.

-Balances hormonal activity, particularly those related to stress and mood
+Balances hormonal activity,: particularly those related to stress and mood

-Provides cardioprotective benefits by supporting healthy heart rhythm and function.
+by supporting healthy heart rhythm and function.

-Enhances skin health through its antioxidant and anti-inflammatory properties
+Enhances skin health: through its antioxidant and anti-inflammatory properties

 Origin & History